Text messaging: Typing awareness indicators

-In some text messaging software products, an ellipsis is displayed while the interlocutor is typing characters.
-The feature has been referred to as a "typing awareness indicator", for which patents have been filed since the 1990s.
+In some text messaging software products, an ellipsis or a notice at the bottom of the screen is displayed while the interlocutor is typing.
+The feature has been referred to as a "typing awareness indicator" (TAI), with its creation first patented in 1997 by Jerry Cuomo and Richard Redpath, but has also been attributed to David Auerbach for Microsoft's MSN Messenger.
+The TAI was intitally just a debug message that was similar to early online chat systems where it would reveal whatever characters the interlocutor was typing in real time.

 Challenges

 Spam

 In 2002, an increasing trend towards spamming mobile phone users through SMS prompted cellular-service carriers to take steps against the practice, before it became a widespread problem.
 No major spamming incidents involving SMS had been reported as of March 2007, but the existence of mobile phone spam has been noted by industry watchdogs including Consumer Reports magazine and the Utility Consumers' Action Network (UCAN).
 In 2005, UCAN brought a case against Sprint for spamming its customers and charging $0.10 per text message.
 The case was settled in 2006 with Sprint agreeing not to send customers Sprint advertisements via SMS.
 SMS expert Acision (formerly LogicaCMG Telecoms) reported a new type of SMS malice at the end of 2006, noting the first instances of SMiShing (a cousin to e-mail phishing scams).
 In SMiShing, users receive SMS messages posing to be from a company, enticing users to phone premium-rate numbers or reply with personal information.
 Similar concerns were reported by PhonepayPlus, a consumer watchdog in the United Kingdom, in 2012.